ShivendraHada/auth-kit/README.md

-# AuthEase: Next.js Authentication Made Effortless
+# AuthKit: Next.js Authentication Made Effortless

-AuthEase is a comprehensive Next.js repository designed to simplify the authentication setup process for your projects.
-With AuthEase, you can effortlessly integrate robust authentication features into your Next.js applications, including login, registration, and forgot password functionalities.
+AuthKit is a comprehensive Next.js repository designed to simplify the authentication setup process for your projects.
+With AuthKit, you can effortlessly integrate robust authentication features into your Next.js applications, including login, registration, and forgot password functionalities.
 Say goodbye to boilerplate code and headaches, and